Connect to a L2TP/IPSEC VPN in Windows 10

 You will need two pieces of information to complete these steps:

 1-Click on the Windows flag at the bottom left corner of your screen

 2-Once the Start Menu opens, and even though it isn’t immediately obvious, you are able to type anywhere something to search for programs and settings.
 Type in “vpn” (without the quotes) and Windows should display the following.
 Click on “VPN Settings”

 3-Click on “Add a VPN connection”

 4-Once the Add a VPN connection window opens, choose or enter the following:

-Server name or address: This information will be supplied to you by Westechs or your IT personnel.
+Server name or address: (Provided to you by Westechs)

 Type of sign-in info: User name and password

 User name / Password: Leave blank